-- (1) Based on the number of tenants. - (2) Excludes leases for which the space was vacant longer than one year, month-to-month leases, leases with an original term of less than 12 months, related party leases, and spaces where the previous tenant was a related party. - (3) Cash rents represent gross annual base rent.
+- (1) Based on the number of tenants. - (2) Excludes leases for which the space was vacant for longer than one year, month-to-month leases, leases with an original term of less than 12 months, related party leases, and space where the previous tenant was a related party. - (3) Cash rents represent gross monthly base rent, multiplied by twelve.
 This amount reflects total cash rent before abatements.
 Where applicable, annualized rent has been grossed up by adding annualized expense reimbursements to base rent.

-Fluctuations in submarkets, buildings and term of the expiring leases cause large variations in these numbers and make predicting the changes in rent in any specific period difficult.
+Fluctuations in submarkets, buildings and terms of the leases cause large variations in these numbers and make predicting the changes in rent in any specific period difficult.
 Our rental and occupancy rates are impacted by general economic conditions, including the pace of regional and economic growth, and access to capital.
 Therefore, we cannot give any assurance that leases will be renewed or that available space will be re-leased at rental rates equal to or above the current market rates.
 Additionally, decreased demand and other negative trends or unforeseeable events that impair our ability to timely renew or re-lease space could have further negative effects on our future financial condition, results of operations and cash flows.